KathanP19/JSFScan.sh/README.md

 # Features
 ```
 1 - Gather Jsfile Links from different sources.
+2 - Import File Containing JSUrls
-2 - Extract Endpoints from Jsfiles
+3 - Extract Endpoints from Jsfiles
-3 - Find Secrets from Jsfiles
+4 - Find Secrets from Jsfiles
-4 - Get Jsfiles store locally for manual analysis
+5 - Get Jsfiles store locally for manual analysis
-5 - Make a Wordlist from Jsfiles
+6 - Make a Wordlist from Jsfiles
-6 - Extract Variable names from jsfiles for possible XSS.
+7 - Extract Variable names from jsfiles for possible XSS.
-7 - Scan JsFiles For DomXSS.
+8 - Scan JsFiles For DomXSS.
 ```

 # Installation